MSPL: Multi-Step Pseudo-Labeling for Open-Vocabulary Object Detection: Introduction

 \section{Introduction}

 Open-vocabulary object detection (OVD) aims to localize both seen (base) and unseen (novel) categories at test time, using only base-class annotations during training.
-To bridge this supervision gap between seen and unseen categories, recent approaches leverage vision-language models (VLMs) pre-trained on large-scale image-text pairs~\citep{CLIP}.
+To bridge this supervision gap between seen and unseen categories, recent approaches leverage vision-language models (VLMs) pre-trained on large-scale image-text pairs~\cite{CLIP}.
 These VLMs map textual descriptions to visual representations, allowing OVD methods to recognize novel classes.

-Among such efforts, pseudo-labeling has emerged as a state-of-the-art approach for OVD by augmenting the base set with automatically generated annotations that partially cover novel classes~\citep{PB-OVD, LP-OVOD}.
-Early pseudo-labeling methods for OVD relied on manual annotation of novel classes, which was costly and lacked scalability (Figure~\ref{fig:PL_trend}-a).
-More recent approaches~\citep{VL-PLM, sasdet} automate pipelines that generate pseudo-annotations for novel classes (Figure~\ref{fig:PL_trend}-b).
-This process involves generating pseudo-labels for region proposals during self-training using CLIP~\citep{CLIP}, based on the similarity between region features and text embeddings of potential object categories, typically derived from dataset class names or image captions.
+Among such efforts, pseudo-labeling has emerged as a state-of-the-art approach for OVD by augmenting the base set with automatically generated annotations that partially cover novel classes~\cite{PB-OVD, LP-OVOD}.
+In~\cref{fig:PL_trend}-a, early pseudo-labeling methods for OVD relied on manual annotation of novel classes, which was costly and lacked scalability.
+In~\cref{fig:PL_trend}-b, more recent approaches~\cite{VL-PLM,sasdet} leverage VLMs to automate the generation of pseudo-annotations for novel classes based on the similarity between visual features and text embeddings of potential object categories—including some novel classes—typically derived from image captions~\cite{cococaption}.